-IMPACT Design Resources and stocked by Williams Sonoma, surprises with hanging storage space for kitchen linens, while the laundry room incorporates a built-in dog bed underneath a handy desk that doubles as a folding station.
+the laundry room incorporates a built-in dog bed underneath a handy desk that doubles as a folding station.

 In the master bath, more beautiful details abound, seamlessly blending old and new.
 A shapely, freestanding soaking tub gets a vintage vibe when paired with a floormount tub filler in champagne bronze.
-A combination of shiplap and gleaming white tile on the walls and shower extends to the ceiling and provides interest and texture
+A combination of shiplap and gleaming white tile on the walls and shower extends to the ceiling and provides interest and texture without a lot of color.
+The charcoal-hued porcelain tile flooring offers a rich contrast.
+Serany found the wooden

 Opposite: Baker Weave wallcovering by Thibaut adds just the right hint of green to the powder room, while Venetian Bronze fixtures from Brizo pair beautifully with the extra-wide vanity from Restoration Hardware and luxe white countertop by Silestone in Classic Calacatta in a suede finish.
 Top Left: The scullery stuns with its mix of textures and bold flooring.
 A smaller Whitehaven farmhouse sink by Kohler echoes a larger one in the main kitchen.
 A champagne-bronze Trinsic faucet by Delta ties in with aged brass cabinet hardware from Restoration Hardware.
 Sculptural artwork and a painting add color and play off the glass bottles throughout the home.
 Top Right: The mudroom proves that a much-used space can be both functional and uncluttered, with an assist from a custom sawn-oak storage bench and floating shelves in a Rubio Havanna finish by Walker Woodworking.
 The cushion fabric, Parada by Thibaut, perfectly pulls in the black and green accent colors.